stegro/jeopardyML/README.md

  * timers
  * arrange score boxes in a grid
  * proper localisation
- * double jeopardy, final jeopardy
+ * final jeopardy
  * test with other browsers (this is only made for Firefox right now)
  * deal with several teams having the same score on the winner screen
  * kill any sound that was embedded in clue or solution when leaving
  * get back the solution pop, if it was accidentally closed.
  * solution popup with white font on black screen, for readability and less ambient light.
+ * allow for other joysticks, i.e. other button indices
+ * make header row slimmer